patrickfrank1/chesspos/README.md

 ```bash
 python3 index_from_bitboards.py ../data/bitboards/testdir --table_key position_ --save_path ../data/test_index2
 ```
 This command will take all h5 files from the `../data/bitboards/testdir` directory and extract bitboards from all datasets in all h5 files which contain `position_` in their dataset name.
 The recommended (and also default) value is *position* since bitboards created with the tool in section 3.1 use this name for bitboard datasets.
+The finished index is saved to `../data/test_index2` and can be used as in the [demo notebook](./demo/query_bitboard_db.ipynb).

-4. Train and evaluate your own chess position embeddings
+## 4. Train and evaluate your own chess position embeddings